jroodman/Pantry/README.md

 # Pantry Keeper

 A custom Amazon Alexa skill powered by a custom Ruby on Rails application.
 Pantry Keeper provides a modern, state-of-the-art solution to keeping track of grocery items and how long they will last.
-With ongoing development, Pantry Keeper has the potential to more new and innovative services to its end-users in the realms of food safety, food storage, and cooking.
+With ongoing development, Pantry Keeper has the potential to add more new and innovative services to its end-users in the realms of food safety, food storage, and cooking.

 ### Table of Contents